2 years full-time

 Introduction to the course

 This practical college course will develop your music production, and sound engineering skills.
 You’ll be taken through all the stages of production, from laying down your original sounds to mixing, mastering and marketing and promoting your final product.

 You’ll also get advice and guidance from industry professionals on how the music industry works, enabling you to get a head-start towards your chosen career.

-- Studio recording techniques
+- Advanced studio-based recording techniques

 - Creative synthesis and sampling skills

-- Music and sound for media
+- Music and audio for media production

 What you'll study